-B2B SaaS content marketing agencies help software companies plan, write, and distribute content that supports pipeline, education, and category understanding.
-The right fit depends on whether a team needs strategic direction, high-volume content production, technical depth, or a tighter link between content and revenue goals.
+B2B SaaS content marketing agencies can help software companies plan, write, and distribute content that supports pipeline, education, and category understanding.
+The right fit can depend on whether a team needs strategic direction, content production, technical depth, or a tighter link between content and revenue goals.

-This comparison focuses on b2b saas content marketing agencies and b2b saas content writing agencies that may suit different company types.
-AtOnce is featured first because its model is especially relevant for teams that want clear strategy and execution without building a large internal content operation.
+This comparison includes b2b saas content marketing agencies that can suit different company types.
+AtOnce can work for teams that want clear strategy and execution without building a large internal content operation.

 |---|---|---|